 For a great overview of the city, consider taking a Discover Annapolis Trolley Tour, which begins at the Visitor Center.
 You’ll visit hidden side streets and bridges while learning about the town’s history and architecture.
-You’ll also stop at the Severn River Overlook for lovely views of the river, the U.S. Naval Academy and the World War II Memorial.
+You’ll also stop at the Severn River Overlook for lovely views of the river, the U.S. Naval Academy, and the World War II Memorial.

 At the Maryland State House, take a self-guided tour to see the restored Old Senate Chamber, where George Washington resigned his commission as Commander in Chief in 1783.
-The beautiful rotunda, the new Senate and House Chambers, and exhibits and paintings tell the story of the first and only state house to serve as the nation’s capitol.
+The beautiful rotunda, the new Senate and House Chambers, and exhibits and paintings tell the story of the first and only state house to serve as the nation’s capital.

 At City Dock, the Kunta Kinte-Alex Haley Memorial, depicts the acclaimed author of Roots reading to three children of different ethnicities.
 You can also explore African-American heritage and history in Maryland at The Banneker-Douglas Museum on Franklin Street.

 Historic Annapolis preserves and protects historic properties throughout the city, and visitors can tour several of them.
 Fans of history and nature will enjoy the William Paca House and Gardens, former home of a Governor and signer of the Declaration of Independence.

 Years ago, we strolled the grounds of the Naval Academy on our own.
 Now, you can explore the grounds on guided tours ($10.50 adults with senior and child discounts).
 If you’re short on time, stop in the Visitor Center to check out the displays, watch a film about attending the Academy, and visit the gift shop.

 City Dock is the place to hang out and take in the Annapolis boating life.
 You can watch the yachts cruising up and down, and docked along, Ego Alley, or get out on the water on a tour boat.